How I wound up in a tent in the high desert of SW New Mexico plotting to take down the two-party system.

 Systems collapse.
 Saving the world.
 Game-B. Meta movement.
 Community.
 Civilization redesign.
 Commune.
 New age.
 Quantum.
 Polarity.
 Medicine.
 Patriarchy.
 Money.
 Race.
 Service.
 Integrity.
 Launch.
 Crash.
 Healing.
 Leadership.
 Campaign.
 Purpose.
 Land.

-It has been over one full year since I stopped holding accountabilities with One Nation Party and its related organizations.
+It has been over one full year since I stopped holding accountabilities with One Nation Party and its related organizations (I recommend browsing the One Nation website and watching the Launch Video to get the clearest transmission of what the party was all about).
 In February I chose to start writing this lengthy retrospective in confidence that it would help me process the experience and crystalize learnings for myself and others.
 I’m proud to have played a key role in the evolution of a mission that matters to me.
 Grateful for the friendships, adventure, challenges and growth along the way.
 The sheer enormity of things to cover in what was only a 7.5 month assignment is testament to how rich it all was.
 Omg, what a ride.

 During what was for many the most destabilizing and chaotic year in living memory, let alone in the history of American electoral politics, I feel blessed that I had the chance to nurture the seed of something hyper relevant and potentially catalytic.
 For what it’s worth, I still believe wholeheartedly in the foundational principles of One Nation.
-This energy is sorely needed in the politcal domain.
-I’m excited to see how the Independent National Union evolves, although I have not felt as inspired to participate in the effort in this new season of my life.
+This energy is sorely needed in the political domain.
+I’m excited to see how the Independent National Union evolves (what was birthed as One Nation died), although I have not felt as inspired to participate in the effort in this new season of my life.

-This may be the only story that gets written about the events of 2020 for the One Nation core team.
+My story is far from the whole story of what the core team went through.
+Though this may be the only story that gets written about it.
 At least for some time.
 May my writing do it justice and contribute to the collective efforts towards building a more beautiful world.

 Making Contact: Meeting the Monk, The Mentor, The Moment